runsun/pyprop/README.md

 This code was written in 2009 in python 2.5.2, and published in ActiveState Code Recipes: http://code.activestate.com/recipes/576742-easy-property-creation-in-python/

+It still works well as of today (python 3.7).

 The standard procedure for creating properties for a class in python is quite tedious.
 We have to do this using the built-in function property: